-The curriculum is intended to familiarise students with the conservative tradition in modern politics.
-This is achieved by reference to a range of key conservative thinkers selected by the module convenors to help students understand the diversity of the conservative tradition and consider what factors help to cohere it.
+This course is intended to familiarise students with the conservative tradition in modern politics.
+This is achieved by reference to a range of key conservative thinkers selected to help students understand the diversity of the conservative tradition and consider what factors help to cohere it.
 Comparison within the tradition and across a variety of thinkers is achieved by examining these thinkers' views on four basic categories of modern politics, namely the state, the market, society and international relations.
-In order to meet these broad learning outcomes, essay questions will be designed in order to ensure that students have to compare at least two thinkers.
-The module is structured around lectures and seminars.
+In order to meet these broad learning outcomes, essay questions will be designed in order to ensure that students have to compare different thinkers.

 Total contact hours: 22